Table of Contents

 At this location, something else was noticed.
 Mammoths, sloths, and humans lived close to each other.
 It’s thought that the radar has disclosed 96% of the human footprints here while preserving the site for future investigators.

-Footprints of one individual are seen marking a path over 2,600 ft.
+The footprints of one individual are seen marking a path over 2,600 ft.
 A mammoth lumbered across the tracks at one point.
 Then afterward, either another person or the same individual came back the way they’d come and stepped into one of the mammoth footprints, creating a mammoth footprint with a human footprint inside.
 Did the person see the mammoth?
 Would it have been a common sighting?

 These two had company.
 Further north a little way was found giant sloth footprints.
 Giant sloths walked on the outside of their feet using a 3-D rotation and left impressions of their claws.